naemazam/Voov-Automation/README.md

 #  Story

 Online Class is A very good way to learning from home, But some times We forget Because we are in home or busy with some other work.
+In internet there are many softwares available for Zoom and Google meet but For tencent Meeting There is no Software On There.
+This Time We are Deside To make a Autonomous Software for Join Meeting.
+It should be Installable and Light Weight.And One More Important thing is that, Steve Helped Me A lots for this Project.
+Thanks Brother.